CosmosContracts/docs/governance/before-submitting-a-proposal.md

 Once you are confident about your proposal, you can submit on-chain for voting.
 You can find guidance on submitting your proposal [here](submitting-a-proposal-cli.md).

 Please note that the fee to fully fund a governance deposit is 500 JUNO.
 These funds will be returned to the depositor following completion of the voting period.
 If there are sufficient \`NO WITH VETO\` votes, the depositors will lose their funds indefinitely.
+The depositor will also lose their funds if quorum of 33.4% is not reached.